3D Printing FDM vs Injection Molding

 What is Injection Molding?

-Injection molding is an exciting process.
-The first step in injection molding is pretty apparent.
-You make the mold.
-A mold is designed to match the features of the product precisely.
-Molds are always made from solid and durable materials such as metal or steel.
+– Mold.
+The first step in injection molding is quite straightforward: you create the mold.
+A mold is designed to match the product’s features precisely.
+Molds are typically made from solid and durable materials such as metal or steel.
+With the advancements in 3D printing technology, molds are increasingly being produced through 3D printing.

 Once the mold is in place, the next step begins.
-The production materials put into a heated barrel, and then heating bands melt it into a flexible consistency.
+The production materials are put into a heated barrel, where heating bands melt them into a flexible consistency.
 The material consequently becomes molten and flows.
 The molten material is then fed into the cavity of the mold.

 Desktop Injection Molder in Action